 I acknowledge that I have read, understand, and agree to follow the conditions addressed in this policy.
-Based on my position of assignment, I understand that Federal law may require the Technical College System of Georgia to notify a federal agency of a criminal drug statute conviction which occurs in the workplace.
-I understand that I am to be free of illegal drugs and controlled substances in the workplace or while performing assigned duties to include traveling on state business.
-I also understand that I may be required as a condition of employment to undergo drug and/or alcohol testing as provided in the procedure governing drug and alcohol testing.
+Based on my position, I understand that federal law may require the Technical College System of Georgia to notify a federal agency of a drug or alcohol violation or a criminal drug statute conviction in the workplace.
+I understand that I am to be free of illegal drugs and controlled substances in the workplace or while performing assigned duties, including traveling on state business.
+I also understand that I may be required to undergo drug and/or alcohol testing as provided in the applicable procedure governing drug and alcohol testing.